 This heartwarming and wholesome breakfast is filled with protein and will keep you satisfied until lunch.
 Filled with healthy ingredients such as flaxseeds, nut butter, and oats this Flaxseed Oatmeal will become your new favorite way to start the day.

 Not only is this breakfast heartwarming but it’s also customizable so you can beat breakfast boredom.
-Overnight oats and instant oatmeal are all great options for your morning meal, but there’s something infinitely better about making this delicious stovetop oatmeal version.
+Instant oatmeal is a great options for your morning meal, but there’s something infinitely better about making this delicious stovetop oatmeal version.

 Flaxseed oatmeal is filled with healthy ingredients so it keeps you full for hours, and it’s extremely easy to prepare.
 There are a few tricks to achieving the perfect texture that’s not mushy or chewy, but perfectly fluffy.
 All of these tricks are listed below along with a step-by-step guide on making it just right each time.